Yandex Cloud

 There are two ways to describe a Docker container's launch configuration:

-- Docker Compose specification allows a more flexible configuration.
-For example, you can run multiple Docker containers and any required services.
+• Docker Compose specification, which offers more flexibility.
+For example, you can run multiple Docker containers and services.

 Warning